cym13/pasteme/readme.rst

 WARNING: WIP !

-A simple pastebin like service implemented in python with bottle.
+A simple pastebin like service implemented in python3 with bottle.

 The pastes storage backend are simple files.